The National Association for Amateur Radio

 You can always send compliments, suggestions and submissions for inclusion in our Section News to kp4md(at)arrl.org

-We should not miss this opportunity to promote our area radio clubs and to recruit youth into amateur radio.
+Do not miss this opportunity to promote our area radio clubs and to recruit youth into amateur radio.
 Your club may decide to follow this event up with support for a local scout troop to participate in the October 14-16 Jamboree on the Air.

 Carol Milazzo, KP4MD, ARRL Sacramento Valley Section Manager

 The ARRL Sacramento Valley Section will sponsor an exhibit promoting Amateur Radio at the Mini Maker Faire at Sierra College in Rocklin on Saturday October 1 from 10 am - 5 pm.
-We plan a display of homebrew amateur radio equipment and antenna projects, Morse Code practice stations, and offering opportunities for attendees to learn about the many facets of the amateur radio and to communicate on the air with amateur radio operators via an operational on-site amateur radio Special Event Station N6M.
+We plan a display of homebrew amateur radio equipment and antenna projects, Morse Code practice stations, and offering opportunities for attendees to learn about the many facets of the amateur radio and to communicate on the air with amateur radio operators via an operational on-site Amateur Radio Special Event Station N6M.
 We will offer literature and information on licensing, local clubs, the ARRL and amateur radio's role in community service and promoting careers in Science, Technology, Engineering and Math.

 When amateurs began experimenting with radio more than a century ago, they had no choice but to build everything they needed.
 You might or might not be able to get a signal on your smartphone, but it is truly liberating to be able to communicate using equipment you've built yourself — using just the natural phenomenon of radio-wave propagation and without our telecommunications infrastructure.
 Radio amateurs don't develop radio-communication skills and capabilities just for ourselves, but also to serve our communities and country through public service and emergency preparedness.